seisman/HinetPy/README.rst

 ===============

 - Request continuous waveform data from Hi-net
+- Select Hi-net/F-net stations inside a box or circular region
 - Convert waveform data from win32 format to SAC format
 - Extract instrumental response as SAC polezero file
 - Multithreads downloading and conversion to speedup